iandus/CiteMigrate/README.md

 ## Requirements

-- macOS, Windows, or Linux
+- macOS, Windows, or Linux (only tested under macOS)
 - Python 3.9 or higher
 - A Zotero account with your Citavi library already imported
 - A Zotero API key ([get one here](https://www.zotero.org/settings/keys))